samstav/simpl/docs/DSL.md

 version: string, determined by the author.
 description: ...
 services: like tiers, but not restricted to the concept of tiers.
 Currently, there is one component defined per service. name -  arbitrary, determined by blueprint author.
-Exmplae:
+Example:
   "my_wordpress_thang":
     either id or key/value pairs to help find a suitable component.
     Example of ID short form: wordpress